 Your IVF procedure will take you through different steps.
 In vitro fertilization involves three essential components.
 It begins with induction of ovulation and subsequently fertilization of the oocyte with sperm.
 Finally, development of embryos is a crucial step followed by transfer into the uterus.

-This IVF process is monitored by both the use of ultrasound and oestradiol levels.
+This IVF process is monitored by both the use of ultrasound and estradiol levels.
 Ultrasound indicates the number of oocytes that will be available for capture.
-Oestradiol tells us about the quality of those oocytes.
+Estradiol tells us about the quality of those oocytes.

 What are the problems during embryo transfer?